ivario123/dissarmv7/README.md

 ## Limitations

-This project does not load binaries, nor does it generate a textual representation of the assembly, this is outside of the scope for the project, and for things that require textual representations of the program we refer the user to projects like [`Capstone`](https://github.com/capstone-engine/capstone) or [`Binary Ninja`](https://binary.ninja/) which provide a more complete experience.
+This project does not load binaries, nor does it generate a textual representation of the assembly, this is outside of the scope for the project, and for things that require textual representations of the program we refer the user to projects like [`Capstone`](https://github.com/capstone-engine/capstone) which provide a more complete experience.

+## Contributing

+If you find this project interesting and or useful feel free to contributing by either the finding an open issue in the [`issue tracker`](https://github.com/ivario123/dissarmv7/issues) or opening a [`PR`](https://github.com/ivario123/dissarmv7/pulls) with fixes or features that you find useful.
+Before contributing you should read the short [`documentation`](./CONTRIBUTING.md) on contributions.

 ## License

+This repository is licensed under the [`MIT`](./LICENSE) license and any contributions shall be licensed under the same license unless explicitly stated otherwise.

 ## Foot notes